bekk/bekk-christmas/post/react/the-seven-facts-of-react-native.md

 Let’s talk about styles.
 Many of you may have a love/hate relationship with CSS.
 Sometimes inheritance may be a bit of a struggle, sometimes it is nice to not write the same styling all over again, time after time.

 In React Native, you lose the concept of inheritance, because the styling for a component is declared in a `StyleSheet` object, and need to be added to each view.[](https://reactnative.dev/docs/style) The stylesheet object is [an abstraction of CSS stylesheet](https://reactnative.dev/docs/style) and has a little bit different syntax.
+In React Native you use JavaScript to to style your components.
 For instance, instead of kebab-case you need to use camelCase to declare your styling.
 In addition, everything except numbers needs to be written as a string.
 Look at the example below!

 ```jsx
 import { StyleSheet } from 'react-native'